Pseudo-Riemannian geometry embeds information geometry in optimal transport: Introduction

-In this paper we let $M$ and $M'$ be $n$-dimensional smooth manifolds with $n \geq 2$ that often coincide.
+In this paper we let $M$ and $M'$ be $n$-dimensional smooth manifolds ($n \geq 2$).
+In many cases of interest these are open domains in Euclidean space.
+Also we assume that $c: M \times M' \rightarrow \mathbb{R}$ is smooth.
 Following the geometric approach of Kim and McCann \cite{KM10} and McCann \cite{M12}, consider the {\it cross-difference}

-defined for $(p, q'), (p_0, q_0') \in M \times M'$.
-Note that if $(p, q')$ and $(p_0, q_0')$ belong to the graph $G$ of optimal transport, by the $c$-cyclical monotonicity of $G$ we have $\delta \geq 0$.
-In \cite{KM10, M12} it was shown that this cross-difference induces a pseudo-Riemannian geometry on $M \times M'$ which controls the geometry -- including the regularity -- of the optimal coupling.
+defined for pairs $(p, q'), (p_0, q_0')$ of the product space $M \times M'$.
+Intuitively, it compares the costs of the matching $(p \rightarrow q', p_0 \rightarrow q_0')$ with that of $(p \rightarrow q_0', p_0 \rightarrow q')$.
+Note that if both $(p, q')$ and $(p_0, q_0')$ belong to the graph $G$ of an optimal transport map (for some pair $(\mu, \nu)$), by the $c$-cyclical monotonicity of $G$ we have $\delta(p, q', p_0, q_0') \geq 0$.
+In \cite{KM10, M12} it was shown that this cross-difference defines a pseudo-Riemannian geometry on $M \times M'$ which controls the geometry -- including the regularity -- of the optimal coupling.
 The pseudo-Riemannian metric (a non-degenerate $2$-tensor), given by $h = \frac{1}{2} \Hess \delta$, has signature $(n, n)$ where the Hessian is taken with respect to the $2n$-dimensional variable $(p, q')$.
-The details are recalled in Section \ref{sec:pseudo.Riemannian}.
-In this paper we show that this pseudo-Riemannian framework also encodes the classical dualistic structure in information geometry, and use this connection to elucidate several aspects of information geometry.
+The details of this construction are recalled in Section \ref{sec:pseudo.Riemannian}.
+In this paper we show that the pseudo-Riemannian framework also encodes the dualistic structure of statistical manifold, and use this connection to elucidate several aspects of information geometry.